Marnonel6/marnonel.github.io/_projects/(0) Autonomous_PX4_drone.md

 ![RFID2](https://github.com/Marnonel6/marnonel6.github.io/assets/60977336/b8c88e4f-ae22-4d6a-aa5a-b159e9af27ba)

+### Autonomous charger and landing dock (Still in progress)

 ### Custom Built 3 DOF (Roll, Pitch, Yaw) PID Tuning Rig
-A purpose-built 3DOF rig was designed and built and played a crucial role in refining the Roll, Pitch, and Yaw rate and attitude PID controllers, providing a controlled environment for meticulous tuning.
+A purpose-built 3 DOF rig was designed and built and played a crucial role in refining the Roll, Pitch, and Yaw rate and attitude PID controllers, providing a controlled environment for meticulous tuning.

-- Key Features of the Custom 3DOF Rig:
+- Key Features of the Custom 3 DOF Rig:
     - Individual Axis Isolation:

         The rig's design incorporated a thoughtful approach by allowing individual axis isolation.
 This strategic feature proved instrumental in dissecting and fine-tuning each controller independently, ensuring an optimized performance profile for every axis before combining them.

     - Dynamic PID Controller Tuning:

-        The 3DOF rig served as a dynamic testing ground, enabling manual application of step inputs through the radio controller.
+        The 3 DOF rig served as a dynamic testing ground, enabling manual application of step inputs through the radio controller.
 This approach facilitated real-time adjustments and tuning of the PID controllers for Roll, Pitch, and Yaw rates, as well as attitude control.
 This live feedback,            displayed through the QGround Control Station, allowed for precise calibration of the PID gains.

     - Bridging the Gap to Outdoor Flight:

-The 3DOF rig played a pivotal role in bridging the gap between indoor PID tuning and outdoor flight dynamics.
+The 3 DOF rig played a pivotal role in bridging the gap between indoor PID tuning and outdoor flight dynamics.
 By achieving an optimal state in the controlled environment provided by the rig, it set the stage for a smoother transition to the complexities of real-world flight.
 Fine-tuning         was performed outdoor and incorperated the velocity and position PID controllers.

 <iframe width="960" height="640" src="https://www.youtube.com/embed/g6P4DaSF0XQ?si=g6WTKveviRPdK1Fb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Thank you Davin Landry for your contributions to the 3 DOF rig!

 ### Position control Demo
 <iframe width="960" height="640" src="https://www.youtube.com/embed/RFKnYLMNUqU?si=yA36iYt479uSDvuw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>